Estimate Time5 min

 More to explore

-1. Joint property would pass to the surviving joint owner even in absence of a will.
-However, property that's individually owned or held as tenants in common may not pass to the surviving partner without a will.
-2. Fidelity Investments 22nd Annual Retiree Health Care Cost Estimate, June 2023.
+1. Joint property and individually-owned property with a beneficiary designation attached would would pass to the surviving joint owner or named beneficiary, respectively, even in the absence of a will.
+However, property that's individually owned with no beneficiary designation or held as tenants in common may not pass to the surviving partner without a will.

 This information is intended to be educational and is not tailored to the investment needs of any specific investor.